A few years ago, I decided to try something new: solo house sitting. I would travel to a new destination – and stay a while.

-- Research the area before you go, so that you will have some idea of the things that you want to explore, and so that you will have the ability to plan ahead for some events.
+- Research the area before you go, so you will have some idea of the things you want to explore, and so you will have the ability to plan ahead for some events.
 I was very fortunate to arrive in town in time for a culinary festival.
-You can read about some of the local tastes that I experienced at the festival here.
 Stratford is also home to the world-famous Stratford Festival, which features stunning productions of Shakespearean plays, among others.
 Because I was (temporarily) a local and had lots of flexibility in my schedule, I was able to access very inexpensive, last-minute tickets.
 In one month, I was able to see The Merchant of Venice, Romeo and Juliet, Measure for Measure, and Taking Shakespeare.
 What a treat!

 - Send the homeowners an occasional email if they have asked for it, or are able to receive it.
 I occasionally posted photos of their dog on Facebook so they could see that she was happy and well.

 - Meet the neighbors.
 Have the homeowners introduce you, if possible.
 The most wonderfully helpful thing that the homeowners did for me was to arrange a dinner party before they left, so that some of their friends could meet me.
 This accomplished two things: it made me feel comfortable in the knowledge that there were people I could call upon if I needed anything, and for the homeowners, it meant that there was an added level of accountability for me, as now the people nearby knew who I was and why I was there.